Preparing for Europe’s New Medical Device Regulation

-Do you have a set roadmap for certifying your devices under the new European Union (EU) Medical Device Regulation (MDR)?
+Do you have a set roadmap for certifying your devices under the European Union (EU) Medical Device Regulation (MDR)?
 If you currently market and sell medical devices in the European Economic Area (EEA) or are planning to do so in the near future—now is the time to put the proper measures and systems in place to ensure compliance.

 On May 25, 2017, the European Commission published the Medical Device Regulation (MDR) 2017/7451,2, which introduced an expansive set of new rules for how medical devices are regulated in the European Union (EU).
 The goal was to replace decades-old legislation with regulations that are more in line with the latest technological advances and medical science and create a more transparent regulatory framework that helps improve patient safety.